neondatabase/website/content/docs/introduction/plans.md

 ### Launch

-The Launch plan provides all of the the resources, features, and support you need to launch your application.
+The Launch plan provides all of the resources, features, and support you need to launch your application.
 It's ideal for startups and growing businesses and applications.

 The Launch plan includes the following usage: